AdamElSoudi/Coding-Portfolio/University-Work/Databases/Databases_2/SQL_Labs/DB2_Lab_1/README.md

 # Databases 2 - Lab 1: Movie Database

 ## Overview
 This repository contains the SQL scripts for **Databases 2 - Lab 1** at university.
 The lab focuses on creating a movie database schema, inserting sample data, and writing SQL queries for various tasks such as creating views, joining tables, and aggregating data.
+The `03_lab_queries.sql` is my own work, the tables and data was provided by the university.

 ## How to Run
 Follow the steps below to set up and run the lab scripts: